sondernextdoor/Poseidon/README.md

 - We then create a thread in usermode and call the hooked function's corresponding usermode-accessible function
 - When the correct magic number is passed to the function, the driver will know it's us, and will then unhook and enter a shared memory loop, trapping our usermode thread in the kernel until we choose to break out of the loop

-As long as this is set up prior to any anti-cheat being active on your system, you can communicate with the driver without being detected by most of the various security measures employed by invasive anti-cheat technologies such as BattlEye and EasyAntiCheat.

-2023 Update: There are quite a few detection vectors that can be identified by BE and EAC, some of which are discussed in (now closed) issues.
-Most are easy to bypass, but others are a bit more tricky.
-Having said that, I still have never had any action taken against me for using this for relatively licit purposes (i.e. no aimbot, ESP, or any other blatant violative use), nor has anyone I know who's used it.
-Regardless, steps should be taken to mitigate any potential detection vectors.
-I will not be providing any updates or revisions, as this is nearly four years old and there are far superior options to accomplish stealthy communication.
-This is mainly meant to serve as an interesting, novel communication method that demostrates the potential creativity that can be employed to get around invasive security software, mainly anti-cheat software.

 Limitations:

 - Dodgy synchronization